 D’Angleterre

-Channeling regal Copenhagen of yore this circa 1755 grand dame lords over Kongens Nytorv, the capital’s main city square, just off Strøget.
+Channeling regal Copenhagen of yore, this circa-1755 grand dame lords over Kongens Nytorv, the capital’s main city square, just off Strøget.
 A favorite haunt of Hans Christian Andersen and a host of aristocrats over the centuries, D’Angleterre, with its gold-domed lobby, summons fairy tale grandeur and noble majesty.
 Ideal for honeymooners and those seeking pampering, the hotel features Balthazar Champagne bar (the first and only Champagne bar in Copenhagen) and Michelin-starred Marchal restaurant (helmed by celebrated Chef Jakob de Neergaard).
-Its spa, Amazing Space, uses only all natural, Scandinavian ingredients in its treatments.
+Its spa, Amazing Space, uses only all-natural, Scandinavian ingredients in its treatments.
 Splurge on the Royal Suite for its gilded walls and balcony facing the Royal Theater.

 Nobis Hotel Copenhagen